preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 .. image:: forms-settings-graphical.png

-Use the left most icon to select a canvas size (workspace area):
+Use the left-most icon to select a canvas size (workspace area):

 .. image:: forms-settings-graphical-workspace.png